wuxue107/bookjs-eazy/README-en.md

   Please split the block element reasonably so that it can be placed in the 1 page.

 - Parts cannot be displayed
-  -When the margin is bookConfig.padding = "0 0 0 0", the blank page part cannot be displayed in the print preview of the Firefox browser.
+  -When the margin is bookConfig.padding="0 0 0 0", the blank page part cannot be displayed in the print preview of the Firefox browser.
-  Adjustment bookConfig.padding = "1px 0 0 0"
+  Adjustment bookConfig.padding="1px 0 0 0"
   Or you can try to fill an empty text node for ``` <span>& nbsp<span>``` in the page.

 <!--